Mar Chiquita

 Mar Chiquita is a coastal lagoon in the southeast province of Buenos Aires in eastern Argentina.
-It is located by the Atlantic coast, 30 km north of Mar del Plata.
+It is located by within the Atlantic Coast, 30 km north of Mar del Plata.

 The area is a natural reserve where a number of animal species live around Mar Chiquita.
 There is a small resort on the southern side of the lagoon with population of 487 people as of 2010.

 The location was also used as a suborbital launch site at coordinates 37°45' south, 57°25' west between 1968 and 1972; eight sounding rockets of the types Arcas, two rockets of the type Orion-1, and a rocket of the type Dragon, were launched from the site.

 Mar Chiquita was designated a Biosphere Reserve by UNESCO in 1995.
 It was designated a wildlife refuge in 1998 by the Government of Argentina.
 The refuge covers an area of 560.3 km^{2}.